poti1/runtime-debugger/README.md

 their equivalent representation at found in peek\_my/our.

+This code:

+    say $var

+Might be replaced with something like this:

+    say ${$PEEKS{'$var'}}

+This transformation would normally be down seamlessly and hidden from the user.

 #### Eval

 Finally, eval the string.

+And we pretend to have done `eval_in_scope`.

 ### Future Ideas

-One idea would be to create an XS function which can perform an eval in specific scope, but naturally without the translation magic that is currently being done.
+One idea would be to create an XS function which can perform an eval in a specific scope, but without the translation magic that is currently being done.

 This might appear like peek\_my, but for eval.
 So something like this: